MortalityReporting/RavenDocs/docs/source/technicalManual/mdiApi.rst

 +------------------------+-------------+----------+---------------------------------------------------+

 Please note that the Search parameters related to patient are formatted with “.” (dot).
-In FHIR, this means that the search parameters after “.” are *part* of patient parameter in Parameter resource.
+In FHIR, this means that the search parameters after “.” are *part* of patient parameter in Parameters resource.
 See the example below.

 .. code-block:: json